 The Board of Education establishes policies and adopts regulations for the operation of the District's schools.
 Its five members serve without pay and are elected by the qualified voters of the district for a three-year term.
 Responsibility for administering board policy is vested in the Superintendent.

-The Board meets on the second and fourth Monday of each month at 7:00 in the board room of the Hancock Central School.
+The Board typically meets at 7 p.m. on the second and fourth Mondays of each month in the board room of the Hancock Central School District.
 All district residents are invited to attend these educational and business meetings and to participate in discussions.

 The Board of Education:

 - Establishes the policies for the operation of the District

 - Sets goals and objectives to achieve educational progress

 - Evaluates the effectiveness of district programs and services

 - Adopts and monitors a budget consistent with educational needs and community resources

 - Communicates the needs and progress of the District to the community, educational governing Boards, and Legislators

 - Acts on recommendations set forth by the Superintendent regarding financial, personnel, operational and curriculum items